MichaelLarocca/blog-michael-jude-larocca/posts/2025/04-25/gridiron-survivor's-elfgorithm-introduction-and-team-installation.md

 ---

 ###### *Are you interested in using the app for your next Secret Santa event?
 As a team member, are you comfortable with setting up and navigating the Gridiron Survivor's Elfgorithm project?
-Please share the article and comment*
+Please share the article and comment!*